What is an insurance declarations page?

 Below is basic policy information that should be found on most insurance declaration pages:

-– The name of the insurer who holds your policy and the company who sold it to you (if they are not the same) is often included, along with related contact information.
+– The name of the insurer who holds your policy and the company who sold it to you (if they are not the same), along with related contact information.

 – The named insured is almost always listed next.

 Typically this includes the spouse if the policyholder is married.
 The named insured can be any number of individuals or groups, depending on your policy.

 – The policy period or effective dates.